 Finding out decisions about applications

 We publish decisions about applications when they are made.
-You can find out if an application has been accepted or refused.
+You can find out if an application has been permitted or refused.
 We also publish the reasons why.
-All of this information is included on Public Access
+All of this information is included on Public Access.